 Liquidity risk is the risk that the Foundation will be unable to fulfill its obligations on a timely basis or at a reasonable cost.
 The Foundation manages its liquidity risk by monitoring its operating requirements.
 The Foundation prepares budget and cash forecasts to ensure it has sufficient funds to fulfill its obligations.
-There has been no change to the risk exposures from 2019.
+There has been no significant change to this risk from 2021.